Salt & Wind Travel

 If you’ve never tried this dish, you’re missing out.
 It’s a Neapolitan tart made with cooked wheat berries, pastry cream, ricotta cheese, and orange peel, all baked inside a buttery crust.
 It’s also sometimes flavored with orange blossom water, the blossoms being a perfect compliment to the springtime when this dish is often served.

-In Italy, and especially in Naples, they use the expression “l’appetito vien mangiando,” meaning, the appetite is awakened by eating.
-We say consider these 10 classic Naples Italy foods as your invitation for a culinary awakening.
+In Italy, and especially in Naples, they use the expression “l’appetito vien mangiando,” meaning the appetite is awakened by eating.
+Consider these 10 classic Naples Italy foods as your invitation for a culinary awakening.

 Have Us Plan Your Italy Trip